openmc-dev/openmc/docs/source/io_formats/mgxs_library.rst

              `scatter matrix[num-polar][num-azimuthal][order(+1)][g_in][g_out]`
              The former is used when `representation` is "isotropic", and the latter when `representation` is "angle".
-Note that if the value of `scatter-type` is "legendre", the order dimension will be one larger than the value of `order`, otherwise it will match `order`.
+Note that if the value of `scatter-format` is "legendre", the order dimension will be one larger than the value of `order`, otherwise it will match `order`.
              Finally, the g_out dimension has a dimensionality of `g_out bounds`[0] to `g_out bounds`[1].